 3.3.2 Reporting

-In Wales, reports are sent weekly to Welsh Government, with both national and regional overviews of SARS-CoV-2 levels in the wastewater, and are later made publicly available (Welsh Government, 2022).
-Regions of Wales are split into the management units of the main water utility company, Dŵr Cymru Welsh Water, with the country being divided into 14 regions.
-Data is primarily visualised and communicated in line graphs of rolling mean SARS-CoV-2 gc/day per 100 people over time, a national heatmap and four bullet points of descriptive text.
+In Wales, reports are sent weekly to Welsh Government, with both national and regional overviews of SARS-CoV-2 levels in the wastewater, and were later made publicly available (Welsh Government, 2022), although reports were no longer made public after the budget cuts in September 2023.
+Regions of Wales were split into the management units of the main water utility company, Dŵr Cymru Welsh Water, with the country being divided into 14 regions, but this later changed to four larger geographic regions based on health boards, due to the cut in the number of sites sampled after budget cuts.
+Data is primarily visualised and communicated in line graphs of rolling mean SARS-CoV-2 gc/day per 100 people over time, a national heatmap and before budget cuts, four bullet points of descriptive text.
 The text provided nationally, and for each region, contains the following information: four-week trend, trend compared to the previous week, indicators triggered and sampling issues or inconsistencies.
 One of the most informative aspects of the text are the indicators, of which there are three, which indicate high signal level (viral loads exceed half of the highest weekly average recorded in the previous 6 months), rapid increase (weekly average of the viral load has increased by at least 100% since the previous week) and increasing signal level (weekly average of the viral load has increased since the previous week for at least 3 weeks in a row).